akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/upload_content_liferay.md

 ![Freemarker](img/fuse_cmis_to_freemarker.png)

 Our 2Do list now looks like this
-- The ID of a folder where our document will finally land in Liferay :heavy_check_mark: (we know it from the Liferay url)
+- the ID of a folder where our document will finally land in Liferay :heavy_check_mark: (we know it from the Liferay url)
 - the document file :x: (we have only the input stream)
 - a JSON with the documents name :heavy_check_mark: (thanks to Freemarker it's in the exchange body)
 - a multipart/form-data body with the *file* object and the *document* JSON :x: